-A. A personal illness, injury or medical disability that prevents the employee from performing their job, or personal medical or dental appointments, and for reasons allowed under the Minimum Wage Requirements and Labor Standards, RCW 49.46.210.

-- B. Care of family members as allowed under RCW 49.46.210 and as required by the Family Care Act, WAC 296-130.
+- A. A personal illness, injury or medical disability that prevents the employee from performing their job, or personal medical or dental appointments, and for reasons allowed under the Minimum Wage Requirements and Labor Standards, RCW 49.46.210. - B. Care of family members as allowed under RCW 49.46.210 and as required by the Family Care Act, WAC 296-130.
 Family member is defined to include: - 1.
-Family member means a child, grandchild, grandparent, parent, sibling, or spouse as defined in 12.2 B.6, of an employee, and also includes any individual who regularly resides in the employee's home or where the relationship creates an expectation that the employee care for the person, and that individual depends on the employee for care.
-"Family member" includes any individual who regularly resides in the employee's home, except that it does not include an individual who simply resides in the same home with no expectation that the employee care for the individual. - 2.
-Child means, includinga biological, adopted, or foster child, stepchild, a child's spouse, as defined in 12.2 B.6 or for whom the employee stands in loco parentis, is a legal guardian or is de facto parent, regardless of age or dependency status; - 23.
-Grandchild means a child of the employee's child as defined in 12.2B.2 above. - 4.
-Grandparent means a parent, as defined in 12.2 B.5 above of the employee's parent. - 5.
-Parent means Bbiological, adoptive, de facto, or foster parent, stepparent, or legal guardian of an employee or the employee's spouse, as defined in 12.2 B.6 or registered domestic partner, or a person who stood in loco parentis when the employee was a minor child.; - 36.
-Spouse means an individual to whom the employee is married or is a state registered domestic partner as defined by RCW 26.60;. - 4.
+Child, including biological, adopted, or foster child, stepchild, or for whom the employee stands in loco parentis, is a legal guardian or is de facto parent, regardless of age or dependency status;

+- 2. Biological, adoptive, de facto, or foster parent, stepparent, or legal guardian of an employee or the employee's spouse or registered domestic partner, or a person who stood in loco parentis when the employee was a minor child; - 3.
+Spouse; - 4.
 Registered domestic partner as defined by RCW 26.60; - 5.
 Grandparent; - 6.
 Grandchild; or - 7.
-Sibling. - C. Qualifying absences for Family and Medical Leave (Article 15). - D. Exposure of the employee to contagious disease when attendance at work would jeopardize the health of others. - E. When an employee's place of business has been closed by order of a public official for any health-related reasonas defined in WAC 296-128-600, or when an employee's child's school or place of care has been closed for such a health related reasonor after the declaration of an emergency by a local or state government or agency, or by the federal goverment.
+Sibling. - C. Qualifying absences for Family and Medical Leave (Article 15). - D. Exposure of the employee to contagious disease when attendance at work would jeopardize the health of others. - E. When an employee's place of business has been closed by order of a public official for any health-related reason, or when an employee's child's school or place of care has been closed for such a reason.
 Health-related reason, as defined in WAC 296-128-600 (8), means a serious public health concern that could result in bodily injury or exposure to an infectious agent, biological toxin, or hazardous material.
-Health-related reason does not include closure for inclement weather.

-- F. Preventative health care appointments of household members, up to one (1) day for each occurrence, when the employee attends the appointment, if arranged in advance with the Employer.
+Health-related reason does not include closure for inclement weather. - F. Preventative health care appointments of household members, up to one (1) day for each occurrence, when the employee attends the appointment, if arranged in advance with the Employer.
 A household member is defined as persons who reside in the same household who have reciprocal duties to and do provide financial support for one another.
 This term does not include persons sharing the same house when the living style is primarily that of a dormitory or commune. - G. To attend a medically-related interdisciplinary meeting necessary for the planning and care of a minor/dependent child who requires coordinated care of services in the home or school setting. - H. When an employee is absent from work to be with member(s) of the employee's household who experience an illness or injury. - I. Sick leave use for bereavement is limited to five (5) days, or more, if approved by the Employer.
-This applies to the family member list as identified in Subsection 12.2 B and also the relative list as identified in Subsection 17.7 F-G and below.
+This applies to the family member list as identified in Subsection 12.2 B and also the relative list as identified in Subsection 17.7 F and below.